lesongvi/Notevn-Tracker/README.md

 </p>

 ## Description
-This is the official tracker extension from Notevn
+This is the official tracker extension from NoteVN.

 ## Extension detail
-Author: ViTech from RQN9
+Author: lesongvi
 Extension description: Allows you to keep track of your notes and quickly visit previously visited notes
 Extension version: 0.1.6
 Supported Chrome version: 102 and later

+## Known issues
+- This extension is only available on Chrome version 102 and later.
+- This extension is not available on the Chrome Web Store.
+- Table is not displayed correctly on note content preview.

 ## Contact
 I would appreciate suggestions for this extension.
 Please [get in touch](https://notevn.com/lien-he) if you like.